Zip World: History

 Zip World was created by Sean Taylor, an ex-Royal Marines commando from the Conwy Valley, based on his military experiences using zip lines and sky-diving.
 Taylor focused on converting heritage industrial sites into adventure playgrounds, making North Wales into an important adventure activity centre in Europe.
 Taylor launched 'Treetop Adventures' in 2007 (now Zip World Fforest).

-"Zip World" was launched in 2013 with 8 staff, with the opening of Zip World Velocity at Penrhyn quarry in March.
-In 2014, Zip World Titan and Bounce Below at Llechwedd Slate Caverns opened, followed by Zip World Caverns at the same location in 2015.
+Zip World was launched on the 1 March 2013 with 8 staff, with the opening of Velocity at Penrhyn Quarry.
+In 2014, Titan and Bounce Below at Llechwedd Slate Caverns opened, followed by Caverns at the same location in 2015.
 Zip World Fforest, a redevelopment of Treetop Adventures, opened in 2016.